 skip to main content

-Currently, JKSA is accredited with Sinta 2 with a decree no. 3/E/KP/2019 of the Directorate General of Strengthening for Research and Development,
+Currently, JKSA is accredited with Sinta 2 with a decree No. 72/E/KPT/2024 of the Directorate General of Higher Education, Research and Technology, Ministry of Education, Culture, Research and Technology, Republic of Indonesia

 Google Scholar citation here